ros2/design/articles/actions.md

 The state machine is only started if the action server *accepts* the goal.
 - **cancel_goal** - Request that the action server stop processing the goal.
 A transition only occurs if the action server *accepts* the request to cancel the goal.
-The goal may transition to CANCELING or CANCELED depending on the action server implementation.

 ## API